BACK TO TOP

 COAL & THE UK

 In the midst of the climate crisis, the UK still mines and imports coal.
 The coal is primarily used for steel and cement production.
 Mining companies are currently applying for more underground coal mine applications and expansions, which we are fighting - such as the proposed West Cumbria coal mine.
-There is currently one operating coal mine in the UK - Aberpergwm, a deep coal mine in South Wales.
+There is currently one large operating coal mine in the UK - Aberpergwm, a deep coal mine in South Wales.
 Read our coal facts and figures, or our myth busters.
 Below you can find site specific information about active, recently closed, and proposed coal mining sites in the UK.

 South Wales